Jobsite Sanitation

 • + How many units do I need for a thirty-worker crew?

-Two standard units provide sufficient waste tank capacity for thirty workers under OSHA 1926.51(c), while adding an ADA unit ensures compliance for public-funded site projects.
+Two units provide sufficient waste tank capacity for thirty workers under OSHA 1926.51(c), though adding an ADA-compliant stall is standard practice for public-funded projects.

 • + Can the service day be locked to a specific weekday?

-Monthly contracts secure a fixed weekday and route window maintained for the entire life of the construction build.
+Monthly contracts secure a fixed weekday and route window maintained for the entire duration of the construction build.

 • + What does monthly billing include?